T0mmykn1fe/iPadMeetingRoomMagic/README.md

 ### Why can't I see any rooms?

 One reason you might not be able to see any meeting rooms is that MEAT by default will only pick up "resource" rooms.
 See http://support.google.com/a/bin/answer.py?hl=en&answer=1033925 for more info.
+If you'd like to disable this and include all visible calendars, set { ... gapps: { ... resourcesOnly : false } } in your config file.

 Another reason you might not see a room is that the calendar does not appear in your MEAT user's calendar list.
-Add it to the MEAT user's "Other calendars" list through the Google website: http://calendar.google.com
+Add it to your dedicated MEAT user's "Other calendars" list through the Google website: http://calendar.google.com

 ## Security